Discipline

 Discipline is the self-control that is gained by requiring that rules or orders be obeyed, and the ability to keep working at something that is difficult.
 Disciplinarians believe that such self-control is of the utmost importance and enforce a set of rules that aim to develop such behavior.
-Such enforcement is sometimes based on punishment, although there is a clear difference between the two.
-One way to convey such differences is through the root meaning of each word: discipline means "to teach", while punishment means "to correct or cause pain".
-Punishment may extinguish unwanted behavior in the moment, but is ineffective long-term; discipline, by contrast, includes the process of training self control.
+Cultivation and enforcement of discipline includes positive/negative reinforcement, and routine.